-A main mechanism through which deficits and debt affect the economy, both in the analysis of fiscal effects on growth and in the analysis of the ultimate causes of inflation (Sargent and Wallace 1981; Leeper 1991, Woodford 1994) is by raising interest rates, which leads to a decrease in investment.
-Laubach (2009) estimates a debt ratio increase of 1% of GDP raises long-term interest rate by 3-4 basis points.
+A main mechanism through which deficits and debt affect the economy, both in the analysis of fiscal effects on growth and in the Fiscal Theory of the Price Level analyses of the ultimate causes of inflation (Sargent and Wallace (1981); Leeper (1991); Woodford (1994); Cochrane (1998)) is by raising interest rates.
+Laubach (2009) estimates each 1% of GDP debt ratio increase raises long-term interest rate by 3-4 basis points.
 Greenlaw, Hamilton, Hooper and Mishkin (2013) estimate by 4.5 basis points, accelerating rapidly at debt ratios above 80%, just above the current U.S. level, more with large current account deficits.
 They conclude there is an important feedback effect not fully included in official projections.

-The U.S. thus far appears to be affected less than predicted, which suggests the global reserve currency status of the dollar, the depth, liquidity and relative safety of U.S. financial markets, the substantial growth outperformance relative to Europe and Japan and the capital inflows from rapidly growing Asia and international portfolio diversification from other countries have thus far muted these effects.
-Simply put, the supply of foreign capital to the U.S. has been far more elastic over much larger levels for longer than many early analyses predicted (Feldstein and Horioka 1980).
+The U.S. likely would have been affected even more, except the global reserve currency status of the dollar, the depth, liquidity and relative safety of U.S. financial markets, the substantial growth outperformance relative to Europe and Japan and the capital inflows from rapidly growing Asia and international portfolio diversification from other countries have thus far muted these effects.
+Simply put, the supply of foreign capital to the U.S. has been far more elastic over much larger levels for longer than many early analyses predicted (Feldstein and Horioka (1980)).
 For example, foreigners now hold almost two-thirds of federal debt held outside the government.
-There ultimately must be an upper bound on the share of wealth investors are willing to hold in U.S. government bonds (Sargent and Wallace 1981), but exactly when, how and why that will end is difficult to say.
-Mathematically, our present value intertemporal government budget and dynamic model transversality conditions tell us only what ultimately must happen.
+There ultimately must be an upper bound on the share of wealth investors are willing to hold in U.S. government bonds (Sargent and Wallace (1981)).
+So the supply of foreign capital to the United States must turn increasingly inelastic as the upper bound is approached.
+But exactly when, how and why that will occur is difficult to say.
+Mathematically, our present value intertemporal government budget constraint and dynamic model transversality conditions tell us only what ultimately must happen, not when.